Public health seeks steady funding, not feast or famine

 Congress has poured tens of billions of dollars into state and local public health departments in response to the coronavirus pandemic, paying for masks, contact tracers and education campaigns to persuade people to get vaccinated.

-Public health officials who have juggled bare-bones budgets for years are happy to have the additional money.
-Yet they worry it will soon dry up as the pandemic recedes, continuing a boom-bust funding cycle that has plagued the U.S. public health system for decades.
-If budgets are slashed again, they warn, that could leave the nation where it was before the coronavirus: unprepared for a health crisis.
+Public health officials, used to juggling bare-bones budgets, worry the money will dry up as the pandemic recedes, continuing a boom-bust funding cycle that has plagued the U.S. public health system for decades.
+They fear they’ll be back to scraping together money from a patchwork of sources to provide basic services to their communities — much like after the Sept.
+11 attacks and the SARS and Ebola outbreaks.
+That could leave the nation where it was before COVID-19: unprepared for a health crisis.

 Written By